jean-pierreBoth/coreset/README.md

 corresponding modules.
 The distances are provided by the crate [anndists](https://crates.io/crates/anndists).

-### fromhnsw
+## Fromhnsw

 The workspace sub-crate *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures of the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).
+A binary *hcore* provides direct coreset ore coreset+kmedoid computations with output in the form of a csv file.
+See the [Readme](./fromhnsw/README.md)

 ## License